Setup With Django

 - The

-would import dependency files automatically to handle code splitting - You can import multiple entry files using
+javascript_packwould import dependency files automatically to handle code splitting - You can import multiple entry files using

-) if you prefer manual code splitting.
+stylesheet_packandjavascript_pack({% javascript_pack 'app' 'vendors') if you prefer manual code splitting.

 Manual Test